Uniview

 Plugin-side runtime for bootstrapping React plugins in Web Workers and server environments

-The runtime package bootstraps React plugins in isolated environments (Web Workers, Node.js, Deno, Bun).
+The runtime package bootstraps plugins in isolated environments (Web Workers, Node.js, Deno, Bun).
+There are two variants: @uniview/react-runtime for React plugins and @uniview/solid-runtime for Solid plugins.
+Both follow the same API pattern.

 Installation